-The wildlife value of all sites identified here, following an assessment of the significance of the species, habitats or features present (as measured by use of biodiversity metric 3.0 or the small sites metric), should be weighed against the local benefit of any development that would adversely affect it.
+The wildlife value of all sites identified here, following an assessment of the significance of the species, habitats or features present (as measured by use of the Government's latest biodiversity metric including the small sites metric), should be weighed against the local benefit of any development that would adversely affect it.
 If significant harm to biodiversity cannot be avoided (through relocating to an alternative site with less harmful impacts), adequately mitigated, or compensated for, planning permission should be refused, in conformity with paragraph 180a of the National Planning Policy Framework (or any subsequent iteration of this paragraph).